PowerDNS/pdns/pdns/recursordist/docs/settings.rst

 Ranges that are required to send a Proxy Protocol version 2 header in front of UDP and TCP queries, to pass the original source and destination addresses and ports to the recursor, as well as custom values.
 Queries that are not prefixed with such a header will not be accepted from clients in these ranges.
 Queries prefixed by headers from clients that are not listed in these ranges will be dropped.

-Note that once a Proxy Protocol header has been received, the source address from the proxy header instead of the address of the proxy will be checked against the `allow-from`_ ACL,
+Note that once a Proxy Protocol header has been received, the source address from the proxy header instead of the address of the proxy will be checked against the `allow-from`_ ACL.

 .. _setting-proxy-protocol-maximum-size: